dristantpokharel/US-Used-Car-Price-Tracker/README.md

 - Sends email notifications for new listings that match specified criteria.

 ## User Scenario
-**User Requirements:** A user wants to buy a Toyota RAV4 under $40,000 with fewer than 30,000 miles.
+**User Requirements**: A user wants to buy a Honda Pilot that is under $40,000 and has fewer than 30,000 miles.
-**Automation:** The system scrapes data from TrueCar every 5 minutes, updating the SQL database.
+**Automation**: The system scrapes data from TrueCar every 5 minutes, updating the SQL database.
-**Notifications:** When a new listing meets the user's requirements, an email notification is sent.
+**Notifications**: When a new listing meets the user's requirements, an email notification is sent.

 ## Technologies Used
 - **Python**: For web scraping and automation.